Climbing NLO and NNLO Summits of Weak Decays: 1988-2023

-The three-loop calculation of the $6\times 2$ matrix in question can certainly be regarded as the most spectacular achievement in the field of higher order QCD calculations in weak decays in the 1990's.
+The three-loop calculation of the $6\times 2$ matrix in question can certainly be regarded as the most spectacular achievement in the field of higher order QCD calculations in weak decays in the 1990s.
 Kostja provided soon a very efficient recursive formula for three-loop integrals that allowed to begin this project.
 With 800 three-loop Feynman diagrams this was still a very complicated project led by Mikolaj with a great help from Manfred.
 Additional difficulty was the treatment of $\gamma_5$ at the three-loop level.
-The calculation in the t'Hooft-Veltman scheme would be simply too much time-consuming and Mikolaj decided to use the NDR scheme.
-Unfortunately my technique (see Section 3) to avoid the dangerous traces with $\gamma_5$, so successful at the two-loop level, fails at three loops.
+The calculation in the t'Hooft-Veltman scheme would be simply too much time-consuming, and Mikolaj decided to use the NDR scheme.
+Unfortunately, my technique (see Section 3) to avoid the dangerous traces with $\gamma_5$, so successful at the two-loop level, fails at three loops.
 Kostja insisted that it must be possible to define the effective theory in such a manner that no traces with $\gamma_5$ occur, as in the corresponding SM diagrams.
 Following this advice, Mikolaj replaced the standard basis of four-fermion operators $(Q_1,...Q_6)$ by another (rather complicated looking) set of operators, that allowed him, Manfred and Kostja to complete this project without any $\gamma_5$ problems.
-The result appeared first in \cite{Chetyrkin:1996vx} and the details of the calculation have been published in \cite{Chetyrkin:1997fm,Chetyrkin:1997gb}.
+The result appeared first in \cite{Chetyrkin:1996vx} and the details of the calculation were published in \cite{Chetyrkin:1997fm,Chetyrkin:1997gb}.

-At this point I should mention that the calculation in question, was the first three-loop calculation in the field of weak decays.
-It's complexity required the use of powerful PC's and has been fully done by using computer programs for algebraic manipulations like \cite{Jamin:1991dp}.
-Such programs have been subsequently further developed by my PhD students, Ulrich Haisch, Christoph Bobeth, Martin Gorbahn, and Thorsten Ewerth and by my assistant J\"org Urban, so that similar techniques could be used during the last decade for the calculation of two-loop contributions in supersymmetric theories.
+At this point, I should mention that the calculation in question was the first three-loop calculation in the field of weak decays. {Its} complexity required the use of powerful PCs, and was fully done by using computer programs for algebraic manipulations like \cite{Jamin:1991dp}.
+Such programs were subsequently further developed by my PhD students, Ulrich Haisch, Christoph Bobeth, Martin Gorbahn, and Thorsten Ewerth, and by my assistant J\"org Urban, so that similar techniques could be used since then for the calculation of two-loop contributions in supersymmetric theories.
 More about it later.